-Ph.D. in Economics, 2022 (Expected)
+Ph.D.
+Candidate in Economics, 2023 (Expected)

 Temple University, Philadelphia, USA